Nasal vaccine: Administration

 Nasal sprays are commonly used for delivering drugs in addition to vaccines.
 Decongestant drugs are often directly delivered to the nose through nasal sprays.
 Cold and allergy medication can be administered using nasal sprays for local delivery by bypassing nasal hairs and being introduced to the nasal cavity.
 Intranasal administration can have less drug degradation compared to oral administration because of direct particle delivery.
 Peptide drugs used for hormone treatments can be delivered nasally through nasal sprays instead of orally to retain particle integrity.
 Nasal sprays can also be used to deliver diabetes treatment, steroids, and intranasal oxytocin to induce labor.
 Nasal administration is also used to deliver anesthetics and sedatives due to direct access to the mucosal immune system and bloodstream.

 The olfactory epithelium makes up approximately 7% of the surface area of the nasal cavity and is connected to the olfactory bulb in the brain.
 Drugs and vaccines can be delivered to the brain past the blood-brain barrier through olfactory nerve cells.

-Compared to injectable vaccines, nasal vaccines can be advantageous because they are safe, painless, and easy to use.
+Compared to injectable vaccines, nasal vaccines can be advantageous because they are safe, painless, and easy to use, possibly allowing self-administration.
 Nasal vaccines do not require a needle, which eliminates pain from needlestick injuries and safety concerns due to cross-contamination and needle disposal.
 Some studies also show that intranasal vaccines can generate cross-reactive antibodies that could lead to cross-protection.